Premier League game, other soccer in Europe off due to storm - WHIZ News

 There was no word of the storm affecting Sunday’s other Bundesliga game between league leader Bayern Munich and Leipzig.

-All four of Sunday’s scheduled league games in the Netherlands were called off, including Ajax’s visit to Utrecht, along with amateur games at all levels.
+Both of Sunday’s top-tier league games in the Netherlands were called off, including Ajax’s visit to Utrecht, along with amateur games at all levels.
 The Dutch soccer federation said “the safety of supporters and players cannot be guaranteed” amid the storm.

 Three games in the Belgian league and all second-tier fixtures were also postponed.